systemjs/systemjs/docs/config-api.md

   Takes preference over defaultJSExtensions.
 Any filename containing a `.` is considered to have an extension.
   Can be set to `defaultExtension: false` to optionally opt-out of extension-adding when `defaultJSExtensions` is enabled.
 * `map`: Local and relative map configurations scoped to the package.
 Apply for subpaths as well.
-* `meta`: Package-scoped meta configuration with wildcard support.
-Meta paths are subpaths within the package path.
+* `modules`: Package-scoped meta configuration with wildcard support.
+Modules are subpaths within the package path.

 #### paths
 Type: `Object`